tacobayle/nested-vsphere/tasks.md

 - create a Tanzu ns for VM service:
   - create the ns4
   - associate the policies and content library specific for vms
-- create a scenario for preserve client ip:
-  - create a new dedicated tier1
-  - create a new segment with urpf_mode disabled (for the VIP)
-  - create a new segment for servers
-  - create a new NSX group for backend pool
-  - create a dedicated seg with HA active standby
-  - create a new network service linked with proper SEG, VRF and floating IP
-  - create a new application profile with preserve_ip enabled
-  - create a new VS with the application profile
 - update tkgs-workload.html with copied capability
 - allow the capability to change AKO config for each k8s/tkg cluster from variables.json
-- deploy gw and esxi simultaneously
 - wait before templating workload clusters and yaml ako values files
 - add the pod for egress demo
 - update vault token in the html page